ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 Generate an IPv6 address in Stateless Configuration (SLAAC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-the filter ``slaac()`` generates an IPv6 address for a given network and a MAC Address in Stateless Configuration
+the filter ``slaac()`` generates an IPv6 address for a given network and a MAC Address in Stateless Configuration.

 .. code-block:: yaml+jinja